-The tracking program's data system identifies demographic factors, environmental burdens, socioeconomic conditions, and public health concerns related to environmental justice.
-Via the tracking program's unique tools, data can be shared in meaningful ways that highlight the disproportionate burden that certain communities face via its Environmental Justice Dashboard.
-In addition, data from the Tracking Program is utilized to guide other programs at the National Center for Environmental Health including the Climate and Health Program as well as the Childhood Lead Poisoning Prevention Program.

-The program is undergoing a new competitive process in FY2023.
-In order to keep existing grantees funded and expand the program to additional states, additional resources are needed.
-A Public Health Foundation study estimated that every dollar invested in the tracking program results in a \$1.44 return in the form of health care savings.
+The Tracking Program's data system identifies demographic factors, environmental burdens, socioeconomic conditions, and public health concerns related to environmental justice.
+The Tracking Program's unique tools allow for data to be shared in meaningful ways that highlight the disproportionate burden that certain communities face via its Environmental Justice Dashboard.
+In addition, data from the Tracking Program is utilized to guide other programs at the National Center for Environmental Health including the Climate and Health Program, as well as the Childhood Lead Poisoning Prevention Program.
+A Public Health Foundation study estimated that every dollar invested in the Tracking Program results in a \$1.44 return in the form of health care savings.

-Recommendation: As of FY2022, CDC is still only able to fund half the states in the U.S. to participate in the Tracking Network.
-CDC has estimated that roughly \$75 million will be needed to expand the program to all 50 states, D.C. and U.S. territories.
-As such, TFAH recommends that Congress provide \$54 million in FY 2023 to continue building this network.
-CDC estimates that fifteen currently unfunded states have laid the groundwork to begin full-scale programs.
-Additional levels of funding could also allow the program to continue to expand the type of health data available to policymakers, public health professionals, and the public.
+Recommendation: As of FY2023, CDC is still only able to fund 31 states, in addition to one city and one county to participate in the Tracking Network as highlighted by the map at the beginning of this document.
+TFAH recommends \$65 million in FY2024 funding, which CDC estimates would enable the Network to expand to all 50 states at full capacity.
+Additional levels of funding could also allow the Program to continue to expand the type of health data available to policymakers, public health professionals, and the public to drive actions to improve and protect community health.